jugglingjsons/partysafe/README.md

 PartySafe

-A web application built with Next.js for viewing and favoriting drugkits.
+A web application built with Next.js to buy drugkits.
 Deployed on Vercel.
 Table of Contents

     Features